10 Snakes With Bats In Their Diets

 © Wikimedia Commons User: Smacdonald – CC BY-SA 2.5

-The pygmy python is a small, 40-60cm species living in the Pilbara region of western Australia.
-It’s another snake that lurks outside the entrances of dark caves, but rather than humid, mosquito-infested jungles, these caves are located in the dry, dusty outback.
-Pilbara is place of orange as far as the eye can see, but with many hidden caves dotted around.
+The pygmy python is a harmless, 40cm species living in the Pilbara region of western Australia, which is believed to be the smallest python on Earth.
+It’s another snake that lurks outside the entrances of dark caves, but rather than humid, mosquito-infested jungles, these are located in the dry, dusty outback.
+Pilbara is a place of orange as far as the eye can see, but with many hidden caves dotted around, some of which are former gold mines.

-Pygmy pythons are less adapted than the Cuba boa.
+Pygmy pythons are less adapted for bat-eating than the Cuban boa.
 While they wait patiently at cave entrances, they’re unable to dangle precariously from a stalactite.
-Instead, they wait on ledges, and snap their jaws at the cloud of bats flying from the black entrance in their hundreds.
-With a bat seized, they apply their coils, constrict, and swallow, in a manoeuvre they’ve practised hundreds of times.
+Instead, they wait on ledges, or near rocks, and snap their jaws at the cloud of bats flying from the dark entrance in their hundreds.
+With a bat seized, they apply their coils, constrict, and swallow, in a manoeuvre they’ve practised dozens of times.

-Their relative the spotted python (Antaresia maculosa) is exactly the same.
-This version lives in Queensland, and is confirmed to hunt the little bent-wing bat, waiting in dry caves.
+Their close relative the spotted python (Antaresia maculosa) shares these dietary habits.
+This version lives in Queensland, and is confirmed to hunt the little bent-wing bat, again by waiting outside caves.
 Mount Etna in Queensland is a particular den, as its sides are littered with hundreds of small caves, making it a hotspot both for spotted pythons and various species of bent-wing bats.
+Pygmy pythons reach a maximum of just 60cm.

 9 Yellow-bellied puffing snake